 I’m not sure why I expected the takeoff to be from the water, but it wasn’t.
 We take off and land in the boat, so we never come into contact with the water.
 We wear a life jacket in case of emergency.

 Yes, the ride is peaceful, and we never go in the water, so the activity can be done with a go pro and a camera or phone.
 Use a strap to prevent it from falling. – At your own risk tho.

 How to Prepare for Parasailing?

 Because parasailing is not a physically demanding exercise, no particular preparation is required.
-People with physical disabilities are welcome to join in on the fun.
-Just bring a good mood 🙂
+Pregnant woman and people with physical disabilities are welcome to join in on the fun.
+Just bring a good mood :)